rustviz/rustviz-tutorial/src/borrowing.md

 This code prints `hello` twice.

-As you write more complex code, this pattern of returning all of the provided resources explicitly becomes both syntactically and semantically unwieldy.
+As code becomes more complex, this pattern of returning all of the provided resources explicitly becomes both syntactically and semantically unwieldy.

 Fortunately, Rust offers a powerful solution: passing in arguments via a